MeshachBlue/compushare/README.md

 Stage 3
 ==========
 Implement a method of payment, preferably through Bitcoin.
 Other researchers could take this idea and implement other payment/credit systems should they wish.
+Or simply rely on donated computer time.

 Stage 4
 ==========